What is No-Fault Insurance in New York?

 New York State is a No-Fault state.
 No-Fault insurance is provided through every automobile policy issued in the state of New York to cover your medical expenses and lost wages that arise as a result of a motor vehicle accident.

 Even if you have private health insurance, you must use No-Fault insurance when you are involved in a motor vehicle accident.
-No-Fault insurance carries a minimum of $50,000 for medical treatment and other expenses.
+New York requires every insured vehicle to carry a No-Fault policy with a minimum of $50,000 to cover medical expenses, lost wages, and other benefits regardless of who is at fault for an accident.

 Who is at fault for the accident does not matter.
 As long as the injuries arise out of the use or operation of a motor vehicle, you are eligible for No-Fault insurance coverage.